WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 03 02 | Morning
+It has been extremely busy the last few days.
+We "completed" the bootstrap codeup design project.
+In truth, we got through about 35% of the project.
+I needed to start over a few times to try and structure the project, so it could be better coded with bootstrap.
+Now I have a warmup Ex called unlucky days that I want to try and figure out before the class starts.

+---

 ## 2022 03 01 | Bootstrap Walk Through
 Started the Ex over for the third time.
 I want to break down the whole problem into small manageable peaces.

 ---